adeyinkaoresanya/griot/README.md

 ## Griot

-&mdash; This is an api for a blog app built as an exam project from <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a>.
+This is an api for a blog app built as an exam project from <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a>.

 ## Requirements